DinoscapeProgramming/environment-reader/README.md

 ```

 ## Note
-You also can use this with any other file beside text files.
+You also can use this with any other file beside text files, but I think text files are the best solution for environment variables.